dvf/synapse/README.md

     return {"accepted": True}
 ```

-The origin node groups all replies by nonce:
+The origin node can read all replies:

 ```python
 for reply in node.replies(broadcast):
     print(reply.peer.name, reply.result)
 ```

-Why this matters:
+Why this is useful:

-- one broadcast creates one shared event
+- one broadcast creates one shared conversation
-- the nonce is the conversation id
-- every agent sees the same nonce
+- every node sees the same nonce
-- any agent can participate by replying with that nonce
 - replies group without a central coordinator
-- UUIDv7 nonces keep conversation ids roughly ordered by creation time
+- UUIDv7 nonces keep conversations roughly time-ordered when the runtime supports them

 ---

-## Periodic tasks
+## 🌅 Periodic tasks

-Agents do not only respond to messages.
-They also wake up: every few seconds, every weekday morning, or when the sun rises.
+Nodes can wake up on a schedule: every few seconds, every weekday morning, or when the sun rises.

-Use `@node.periodic(...)` to run an async function on an interval, cron expression, or solar event while the node is running.
-Periodic tasks start with `await node.start()` or `node.run()`, and `await node.stop()` cancels scheduled and in-flight runs.

 ```python
 from synapse_p2p import Node, cron, every, solar